evildmp/BrachioGraph/readme.rst

 Now attach attach a long horn to the servo, so that you can more easily judge its angles.
 If 0 degrees is straight ahead, pointing out over the paper, attach the horn at whatever seems closest to -30 degrees, i.e. pointing outwards.
-(We want it pointing outwards in the centre of its range of movement, as most of the time in practice the arm will need to point outwards.q)
+(We want it pointing outwards in the centre of its range of movement, as most of the time in practice the arm will need to point outwards.)

 Now, change the pulse width, until the horn points straight ahead at 0 degrees.
 This is your *centre value*; make a note of it.